-Getting a name and set of colours is usually enough for a lot of people looking to secure a brand profile for their company, but it’s not as simple as getting a designer and looking on the shelves of B&Q for the part of the Dulux rainbow that catches your eye.
+Getting a name and set of colours is usually enough for a lot of people looking to secure a brand profile for their company.
+But it’s not as simple as looking on the shelves of B&Q for the part of the Dulux rainbow that catches your eye.

-Although the power of words varies from industry to industry, it’s really important you don’t get anything wrong.
+It’s also really important you don’t make a single mistake.
 It only takes one or two typos to really put people off your brand – either because they think you’re not too clever, or you’re liable to making mistakes.
 We’re not all writers!
-But we need to look at people who are.
-Get a style guide in place for consistency, declaring anything between when to capitalise job titles or not, all the way through to whether you use & or “and” in titles.
+But we need to look to people who are.

-Variety is the spice of life, but people come to expect where to find your videos, and will keep an eye out.
-There’s no point in putting one video on YouTube then your next on Vimeo – both are incredibly different communities in both viewership and the qualities associated with videos on these sites.
+Variety is the spice of life, but people come to expect where to find your videos, and may keep an eye out.
+There’s no point in putting one video on YouTube then your next on Vimeo, for example.
+Both are incredibly different communities in both viewership and the qualities associated with videos on these sites.
 Choose your favoured platform(s) carefully and work from there.
 It’s not always a case of putting your work everywhere.